-The Oratorio Society of New York’s performance with chorus and orchestra under the baton of Maestro Kent Tritle in Carnegie Hall honored the provenance of J. S. Bach’s Mass in B Minor (1749).
-Carnegie Hall was a perfect choice with its world-renowned acoustics and beauty to perform one of the finest works from the baroque canon.
+The Oratorio Society of New York’s performance with chorus and orchestra under the baton of Maestro Kent Tritle in Carnegie Hall honored the provenance of Bach’s Mass in B Minor (1749).
+With its world-renowned acoustics and beauty, Carnegie Hall was indeed the perfect choice to perform one of the finest works from the baroque canon.

-Tonight’s performance of the monumental Mass in B minor reflected Bach’s creative genius and profound engagement with the traditions of the Lutheran Church.
-To the incomparable executant Bach, heaven and hell were truths, not abstract concepts.
-He proposed that the final aim of music “should be none else but the glory of God and the recreation of the mind.”
-The Mass in B minor is Bach’s magnum opus to most music lovers.
+Tonight’s performance of J. S. Bach’s Mass in B Minor reflected Bach’s creative genius and profound engagement with the traditions of the Lutheran Church.
+Indeed, to the incomparable executant Bach, heaven and hell were truths, not abstract concepts.
+Hence, he proposed that the final aim of music “should be none else but the glory of God and the recreation of the mind.”
+Notably, the Mass in B minor is Bach’s magnum opus to most music lovers.

 Kent Tritle and The Oratorio Society preserved and maintained the work’s Bachian textures, presenting the Mass in perfect clarity.
-The performers articulated Bach’s masterful contrapuntal structures to project the intricate and interweaving musical lines that complement and enhance each other, characteristics particularly evident in the fugues.
+Furthermore, the performers articulated Bach’s masterful contrapuntal structures to project the intricate and interweaving musical lines that complement and enhance each other, characteristics particularly evident in the fugues.

-We clearly heard Bach’s employment of various other qualities, including homophonic textures that contrasted with contrapuntal textures when two or more independent melodies appeared simultaneously to garner additional variety and contrast within the work.
+We clearly heard Bach’s employment of various other qualities, including homophonic textures that contrasted with contrapuntal textures, whereas two or more independent melodies appeared simultaneously to garner additional variety and contrast within the work.

 Tritle is a champion of meaningful music and reveals to listeners the mysteries associated with collections of sounds emanating from an intensely personal, ephemeral art form.
-The work of the Oratorio Society under Tritle’s leadership is critical in ensuring works like the Mass in B minor are superbly performed and accessible in magnificent venues before large audiences.
-For tonight’s event, Tritle gathered and mobilized the finest talent to ensure his audience could experience Bach’s musical genius performed optimally.
+Hence, the work of the Oratorio Society under Tritle’s leadership is critical in ensuring works like the Mass in B minor are superbly performed and accessible in magnificent venues before large audiences.
+For tonight’s event, Tritle gathered and mobilized the finest talent to ensure his audience experienced Bach’s musical genius optimally performed.

-Kent Tritle stands among others who champion essential and sometimes neglected musical works, including Leonard Bernstein, former conductor of the New York Philharmonic, Sir Simon Rattle, music director of the London Symphony, Riccardo Chailly conductor of the Lucerne Festival Orchestra, and Mariss Jansons, former conductor of the Royal Concertgebouw Orchestra and Bavarian Radio Symphony Orchestra.
+Kent Tritle stands among many who champion essential and sometimes neglected musical works, including Leonard Bernstein, former conductor of the New York Philharmonic.
+Other luminaries include Sir Simon Rattle, music director of the London Symphony, Riccardo Chailly conductor of the Lucerne Festival Orchestra, and Mariss Jansons, former conductor of the Royal Concertgebouw Orchestra and Bavarian Radio Symphony Orchestra.

 Tonight’s vocal soloists did their part in projecting the intense meaning and beauty of the music through virtuoso performances.
 They included soprano Emily Donato, mezzo-soprano Lucia Bradford, tenor Brian Giebler, and baritone Sidney Outlaw.

 Noted among tonight’s coterie of excellent instrumental solo work were concertmaster Cenovia Cummins, principal flutist Bart Feller, principal oboist Diane Lesser, and the trumpet section with principal Maximilian Morel, Samuel Jones, and Matt Gasiorowski.
-The polished duo with impeccable intonation of principal cellist Arthur Fiacco, Jr., and principal bassist Roger Wagner was outstanding (they frequently played musical lines in unison or an octave apart, adding a rich, full sound in the bass section of the orchestra).
+The polished duo with impeccable intonation of principal cellist Arthur Fiacco, Jr., and principal bassist Roger Wagner was outstanding.
+Note that they frequently played musical lines in unison or an octave apart, thus adding a rich, full sound in the orchestra’s bass section.

 The Oratorio Society of New York performs J. S. Bach’s Mass in B Minor